By Jane Parent

 “It’s not even illegal anymore.”

 Sure, adults over the age of 21 may now purchase marijuana for recreational use in 8 jurisdictions (AK, CA, CO, MA, NV, OR, WA, and District of Columbia).
 But possession of marijuana is still illegal and criminal under federal law—and possession by a minor remains illegal everywhere.

 “It’s safe—people use it as medicine.”

 The American Medical Association considers marijuana to be a dangerous drug and a public health concern.
 Smoking pot “poses the same health risks of lung cancer and emphysema as smoking tobacco,” says Dr. Rome.
-Pasierb advises parents to tell their teens, “If you don’t have cancer or multiple sclerosis or glaucoma, then you don’t take medicine for diseases you don’t have.”
+Pasierb advises parents to tell their teens, “You don’t have cancer or multiple sclerosis or glaucoma.
+You don’t take medicine for diseases you don’t have.”

 “Didn’t you smoke pot when you were young?”